-With nine alpacas and two yurts, a small hobby farm in Niagara is ready to welcome guests looking for a unique country escape.
+With nine alpacas and two yurts, a small hobby farm in Niagara is ready to welcome those looking for a unique country escape.

-About 18 months ago Michael and Assyl Carlton gave up corporate jobs and bought the hobby farm near Dunnville, Ontario.
-They started out with the idea to have a working farm that welcomed guests but later decided to add yurts.
+About two years ago Michael and Assyl Carlton gave up corporate jobs and bought the hobby farm near Dunnville, Ontario.
+They started out with the idea to have a working farm that welcomed visitors but later decided to add yurts.

 Assyl is from Kazakhstan and yurts are part of the nomadic culture in central Asia.

 "There is just something special about being in a round room or a room with no corners," said Assyl.